projectestac/wordpress-add-to-any/README.txt

 5. Settings for Floating Share Bars

 == Changelog ==

+= 1.8.8 =
+* Add Google Translate share button
+* Add Google Maps follow button
+* Add Yelp follow button
+* Add X follow button
+* Add X share button

+= 1.8.7 =
+* Add Threads share button (early support as a standalone share button)
+ * Threads doesn't offer a sharing endpoint for the web yet, but:
+ * You can enable the Threads share button early, and the button will appear once Threads' sharing endpoint is available on the web
+ * Users can use the AddToAny share button on mobile to share to the native Threads app
+* Add Threads follow button
+* Add TikTok follow button
+* Support for the proposed WP Consent API from the `wp-consent-api` plugin
+* Support for the Complianz plugin
+* Disable official buttons (Facebook Like, etc.) for visitors unless `marketing` consent is given when using a supported consent plugin
+* Prevent layout effects from disabled or unsupported services

+= 1.8.6 =
+* Add Microsoft Teams share button
+* Apply the `addtoany_sharing_disabled` filter to apply to non-singular posts too
+* Remove deprecated option for displaying the universal menu on click instead of on mouse hover
+ * The new default is to display the menu on click
+ * You can [configure](https://www.addtoany.com/buttons/customize/wordpress/on_hover) the menu to display on hover like the old default

+= 1.8.5 =
+* The `addtoany_script_disabled` hook now additionally disables the plugin's local JS & CSS
+* Update AddToAny core load detection in admin
+* Remove Google Bookmarks (discontinued by Google)
+* Remove other discontinued services

+= 1.8.4 =
+* Update admin for jQuery UI 1.13.0 in WordPress 5.9

+= 1.8.3 =
+* Update AMP support
+* Update vertical floating share buttons bar for AMP pages
+ * Supports "Left docked" or "Right docked" placement options
+* Update horizontal floating share buttons bar for AMP pages
+ * Full width layout overrides placement options
+* Add round corners to AMP share buttons in content
+* Skip plugin scripts on AMP pages

+= 1.8.2 =
+* Update AddToAny core script loading
+* Rename enqueued `addtoany` scripts to `addtoany-core` and `addtoany-jquery`
+* Load the local JS file asynchronously by default

+= 1.8.1 =
+* Add Discord follow button
+* Add Snapchat share button
+* Fix AddToAny loading when a non-WordPress version of jQuery is used

+= 1.8.0 =
+* Switch to more recent WordPress functions (especially for loading plugin script assets)
+* Load the local JS file asynchronously by default
+* Update allowed HTML output for the floating bars
+* A centered horizontal floating bar now requires WordPress 5.5.0+ (or some custom CSS)
+* Additional input validation & sanitization in admin
+* Additional output escaping

+= 1.7.48 =
+* Escape a custom universal button's image URL

+= 1.7.47 =
+* Additional input validation & sanitization in admin
+* Additional output escaping
+* Update Twitter icon color
+* Remove Mix

+= 1.7.46 =
+* In addition to requiring the `manage_options` user capability in Settings, require the `unfiltered_html` user capability for changing the Sharing Header, Additional JavaScript, and Additional CSS fields
+ * Note: In WordPress Multisite, only Super Admins have the `unfiltered_html` capability

+= 1.7.45 =
+* Add Tumblr share count option
+* Remove Facebook share count option because Facebook no longer provides public API access to share counts
+* Remove Blinklist
+* Resolve PHP 8 deprecations (thanks eclev91)
+* Override `background` style on buttons in the Twenty Twenty-One default theme

 = 1.7.44 =
 * Update the Print service to support AMP (thanks andrei0x309)